Edgahkipkemoi/Edgahkipkemoi/README.md

 Here are some of the projects I've worked on:

-1. **[Mobile](https://github.com/Edgahkipkemoi/mobile.git)** - It is designed and developed with a primary focus on delivering an optimal user experience on mobile devices and on desktop.
-It prioritizes responsive design elements and ensures that the site's layout, content, and functionality seamlessly adapt to smaller screens and bigger screens.It helps businesses reach a broader audience and stay ahead in the digital landscape.Build with HTML and CSS.
+1. **[Mobile](https://github.com/Edgahkipkemoi/mobile.git)** -Mobile Website is a dynamic and visually stunning responsive website designed to provide an exceptional user experience on both mobile devices and desktops.
+With a focus on seamless adaptability to various screen sizes, it ensures users can easily access and interact with the content.
+The project empowers businesses to expand their digital reach and engage with a broader audience effectively.
+Built using HTML, CSS, and JavaScript, it showcases modern design principles and smooth user interactions, enhancing the overall browsing experience.

-2. **[To do List ](https://github.com/Edgahkipkemoi/To-do-list.git)** - A to-do list is a simple and effective tool that allows individuals to organize and prioritize tasks in a clear and systematic manner.
-It allows users to note down their daily, weekly, or long-term tasks, providing a visual roadmap to manage and accomplish their goals efficiently.Build with Javascript,HTML and CSS.
+2. **[To do List ](https://github.com/Edgahkipkemoi/To-do-list.git)** - To-Do List Application is a robust task management tool that enables users to efficiently organize and prioritize their daily, weekly, or long-term tasks.
+With an intuitive user interface, users can easily add, update, and mark tasks as complete.
+The application provides a visual roadmap to help users stay focused on accomplishing their goals.
+Developed using Javascript,HTML,CSS .It offers real-time data synchronization and seamless task tracking across devices.
+Additionally, the app incorporates user authentication to ensure data security and privacy.